SurpriseDog/WordTree/Readme.md

  1. Download the Wiktionary dump and put it in the same directory as wordtree.py
    - Link: https://dumps.wikimedia.org/enwiktionary/latest/enwiktionary-latest-pages-articles-multistream.xml.bz2
    - Warning!
 This is a BIG file ≈ 2GB
- 2. Choose your language and run with: wordtree.py --lang (abbreviation) (language name)
+ 2. Choose your language and run with: wordtree.py --lang (language name)
-   - For example to select Spanish you would run the program with: `wordtree.py --lang es Spanish`
+   - For example to select Spanish you would run the program with: `wordtree.py --lang Spanish`
-   - The 2 digit lang code must match the language.
-You can look up additional [language codes here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
    - The first run will take many minutes to scan the entire 2 gigabyte Wiktionary dump file and process it into a sqlite3 database inside of the cache folder.
 After that, the program will start in a few seconds every time, unless you run it with a different language code.